dphfox/Fusion/docs/api-reference/computed.md

 ```

 Constructs and returns a new computed object, using the given callback to
-compute this object's values based on other state or computed objects.
+compute this object's values based on other [state objects](../state) or computed objects.

 -----